sfomuseum/go-sfomuseum-reader/README.md

 Common methods for reading SFO Museum (Who's On First) documents.

+## Important

+This package has been deprecated.
+You should just use [go-whosonfirst-reader](https://github.com/whosonfirst/go-whosonfirst-reader) v1.0.0 or higher instead.

 ## Examples

 _Note that error handling has been removed for the sake of brevity._